camille-readbean/tp/docs/DeveloperGuide.md

 **MSS**

 1. User request to view a specific client's information in the list.
+2. User inputs the index of the client to view.
-2. SWEE displays the client's information to the user.
+3. SWEE displays the client's information to the user.

     Use case ends.